dbt-labs/dbt-project-evaluator/README.md

     search_order: ['dbt_project_evaluator', 'dbt']
 ```

-This is required because the project currently provides limited support for arrays macros for Databricks/Spark which is not part of `spark_utils` yet.
+This is required because the project currently overrides a handful of dbt core macros in order to ensure the project can run across the listed adapters.

 ### How It Works